alicommit-malp/SoapVsRest/README.md

 # SOAP vs REST

-This article will demystify the battle between SQAP and REST API once for all .
-As a software developer I can remember the struggles which I have under went to understand the real story behind the SOAP and REST APIs and this article will try to simplify them as mush as possible. as always hard one first :)
+This article will demystify the enigma of SQAP or REST once for all .
+As a software developer I can remember the struggles which I have endured to understand the real story behind the SOAP and REST APIs and therefore in this article I will try to simplify them as mush as possible. so without any further adiue let's dive in.

 ## SOAP
-It stands for ["Simple Object Access Protocol"]("https://en.wikipedia.org/wiki/SOAP") but please forget the abbriviation and just learn it as SOAP like my name which is Ali , who knows maybe it stands for "Artificial Language Intelligence" :) , there was a time which SOAP abbriviation was making sence but maybe not anymore.
+It stands for [Simple Object Access Protocol]("https://en.wikipedia.org/wiki/SOAP") but please forget the abbriviation and just learn it as SOAP like my name which is Ali , who knows maybe it stands for "Artificial Language Intelligence" :) , there was a time which SOAP abbriviation was making sence but maybe not anymore.

 ### Whats is a <strong>Protocol</string>
+If I asked you

 ```
 How are you?